MatForge/MatForge/README.md

 ## Known Limitations

-- RMIP intersection shader not yet complete (Milestone 2)
+- RMIP traversal algorithm not yet complete (Milestone 3)
-- Bounded VNDF not yet implemented (Milestone 2)
 - Limited to 47 dimensions for QOLDS (sufficient for path tracing)
 - QOLDS sequence length limited to 243 points (3^5)
 - Fast-MSX works best with roughness > 0.5
+- Bounded VNDF most effective for α = 0.6-1.0

 ---